 Only fiction templates can create character sketches.
 Even if you are writing a non-fiction book, you may want to create character sketches.
 If you're writing a biography, for example, you may want to create a Novel project, which contains the Characters folder, so you can fill out these sketches for the people who appear in the biography.

-The character sketch is a pre-formatted document with a number of headers that you can use to create and flesh out your characters.
+The character sketch is a pre-formatted document with a number of headers that you can use to create and flesh out your characters, like a character worksheet.
 You start by entering a name at the top of the character sketch, then add any other information that is useful.
 The blue headings are just suggestive; you can type over them to create your own headings, or format character sketches any way you like.

 Character sketches may only contain a few elements to guide you in building your characters as you write, or you can write their entire backstory in these documents.
 You can refer to them as you work, going back and editing them, or updating them as you develop new information about your characters.